Feyerabend/cc/ch08/addition/model/ctl/README.md

 Conceptually, think of states as rows in a truth table for the system's variables, transitions as arrows between rows, and the labeling as which propositions are checked-off in each row.
-The Kripke structure is then the "meaning" of the system — exactly what Tarski meant by a *model*.
+The Kripke structure is then the "meaning" of the system--exactly what Tarski meant by a *model*.